platformsh/platformsh-docs/src/configuration/app/size.md

-# Custom sizing

-> **Note**
+---
+title: "Custom sizing"
+weight: 3
+sidebarTitle: "Size"
+---

+{{< note >}}
-> These are advanced settings and should only be used by experienced Platform.sh users.
+These are advanced settings and should only be used by experienced Platform.sh users.
 99.9% of the time our default container sizes are the correct choice for best performance.
+{{< /note >}}

 By default, Platform.sh will automatically select appropriate resource sizes (CPU and memory) for a container when it's deployed, based on the plan size and the number of other containers in the cluster.
 The more containers in a project the fewer resources each one gets, and vice versa, with similar containers getting similar resources.